mbovero/ECE5780_2-Axis_Gimbal_Claw/README.md

 ### Limitations

 - The current mechanical setup limits **full-range roll rotation**.
-Due to the gimbal frame geometry, the roll axis cannot rotate completely or continuously without mechanical interference.
+Due to the gimbal frame geometry, the roll axis cannot rotate completely while maintatining yaw logic without mechanical interference.
-- The system is designed for **partial stabilization**, not for continuous 360° roll.
 - All quaternion math is handled using **fixed-point arithmetic**, which prioritizes performance on the STM32F0 but limits precision.